PathologyDataScience/HistomicsML2/docs/data-create.rst

 Create directories
 ------------------

-HistomicsML datasets should be stored inside subdirectories within a master directory to simplifies file sharing with the HistomicsML containers.
+HistomicsML2 datasets should be stored inside subdirectories within a master directory to simplifies file sharing with the HistomicsML2 containers.

 Create the master directory on the local file system and navigate to this folder